EasyBrizy/Brizy/docusaurus/docs-ai/api-reference/index.md

 # API Reference

 The Brizy AI platform provides a RESTful API for integrating AI-powered project generation into your applications.

 The API supports session-based workflows and secure authentication using API keys.

 ## Quick Start

+After running the AI using the steps in the [Usage Guide](../getting-started/usage.md), you can fetch the results with the session ID.

 ### Authentication